North Carolina Highway 7: McAdenville and ChristmasTown USA

 Immediately after crossing I-85, NC 7 enters one of North Carolina's most famous cities: McAdenville.
 Every Christmas season, McAdenville residents deck nearly every square foot of the town with decorations; the event is known as ChristmasTown USA.
 During this time, NC 7 can become a traffic nightmare as tourists flock to McAdenville.
 Through this segment, NC 7 is known as Main Street.
 Immediately after crossing the South Fork Catawba River and leaving downtown McAdenville, NC 7 makes another turn, onto Riverside Drive, which is renamed McAdenville Road a half-mile down the road.

 Cramerton and Belmont

 After skirting the outskirts of Cramerton, NC 7 once again changes road.
 This time NC 7 moves right onto Old NC 273 in Belmont; exit ramps to another interchange with Interstate 85 (exit 26) are found near this intersection.
 NC 7 crosses US 29/US 74 and then loops around downtown Belmont, before going back to US 29/74, where it ends.
 Through town, NC 7 is known as Main Street, and then as Catawba Street.
-NC 7 and NC 273 do intersect in the center of downtown Belmont.
+NC 7 and NC 273 intersect in the center of downtown Belmont.
 Three quarters of a mile after this intersection, NC 7 comes to its eastern terminus.